yomboprime/yombir/gradients/README.md

 The ```gradient.bin``` file in this directory is the one used in the viewer/recorder app, and in the mp4 conversion utility in ```yombir/utils/convertRAWtoPNGs.js```.

-# Format of the gradient.bin file
+## Format of the gradient.bin file

-1 row of 65536 pixels, 3 bytes per pixel (R, G and B)
+1 row of 65536 pixels, 3 bytes per pixel (R, G and B), from lowest to higuest temperature.